Akshat4112/RecipeGenerator/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- Make this project pip installable with `pip install -e` ├── src                <- Source code for use in this project.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │